- What is an assessment appeal?

 - Base Year Value / Supplemental Assessment - If you are appealing the value based on a notice sent to you because your property had a change of ownership or new construction, you must file within 60 days of the Assessor’s mailing of the supplemental assessment notice.
 If you did not receive a notice, you must file within 60 days of the supplemental tax bill, and you will need to provide a signed perjury declaration.

-- Escape Assessment – If you are appealing an escape assessment, you must file within 60 days of the Assessor’s mailing of the notice of enrollment for escape assessment, or within 60 days of the escape tax bill.
-A perjury declaration is not required when filing within 60 days of an escape tax bill.
+- Escape Assessment – If you are appealing an escape assessment, you must file within 60 days of the escape tax bill or the postmark date of the tax bill, whichever is later.

 - Calamity Reassessment Appeals: If you disagree with the value stated on a reassessment notice sent to you because your property was damaged due to a natural disaster or other calamity, you must file within six months of the mailing of the notice.